521 series: Fleet

+15 additional two-car sets were transferred to Hapi-line Fukui in March 2024 following JR West's forefeiture of the Hokuriku Main Line within Fukui prefecture.

 Formations

 Sets consist of one motored and one non-powered trailer car, and are formed as follows.

 The KuHa 520 cars are each fitted with one WPD28D single-arm pantograph.

 Interior

 Seating is arranged as 2+2 abreast transverse flip-over seats.
 The KuHa 520 cars include a toilet.

 History

 The first five sets, E01 to E05, were built by Kawasaki Heavy Industries and Kinki Sharyo, and were delivered to Fukui depot between September and October 2006.
 These entered revenue service from 30 November 2006.
 The fleet was reallocated to Tsuruga Depot from 1 June 2010.

 Ten more sets, G01 to G10, built by Kinki Sharyo, were delivered to Kanazawa depot between October 2009 and March 2010, entering revenue service from 13 March 2010.
 A further five sets, G11 to G15, were delivered from Kawasaki Heavy Industries in December 2010 and January 2011.
 15 more sets, M01 to M15, were delivered from Kawasaki Heavy Industries to Tsuruga Depot between January and March 2011.